EmmanuelAriasAguilar/EmmanuelAriasAguilar/README.md

 ***Currently:***
 - 💻 I'm working on the development of Microservices and implementation of Clean Architecture for the company where I am doing residencies. .
-- 📖 I'm learning about software architecture.
+- 📖 I'm learning about software architecture and .Net Core.

 ### Social
 <a href="https://www.linkedin.com/in/emmanuel-arias-aguilar/"><img align="left" alt="Social" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg">